Wellness

 Restorative yoga is a gentle yet powerful practice that promotes deep rest and relaxation with long-held postures using props to support your body.

-Yin yoga, on the other hand, targets deeper connective tissue and fascia through slow-pace movement and passive stretching.
-This allows the body to release trapped energy and emotion.
+Yin yoga, on the other hand, targets deeper connective tissue and fascia through slow-paced passive stretching.
+This can allow the body to release tension and bring awareness to stored sensations and emotions.

 Meditation